International Mine Awareness Day 2025

 Local partnerships and training

-Classroom teaching can consist of small interactive plays, signboards, board games, or songs to keep the student interested.
+In Ukraine, we have conducted EORE for over 3,000 young people, children, and adults since August 2023.
+Classroom teaching consists of small interactive plays, signboards, board games, or songs to keep the student interested.

-In South Sudan DanChurchAid has organized a talent show where schools can come together and show off their knowledge and skills.
+In South Sudan, DanChurchAid has also organized a talent show where schools can come together and show off their knowledge and skills.
 The show is funded by World Without Mines.

 Read more about the talent show here: A Song for Safety